PremierLangage/premierlangage/install.md

 We recommend you to use [python virtual environment](https://docs.python.org/3/tutorial/venv.html) to make a clean install and to be sure that PL's packages will not conflict with your already installed packages.

-You can install virtualenv by using:
+You can install virtualenv with:

     apt-get install python3-virtualenv python3-venv